cirenel/gravesite-beaconing/README.md

 -3D models: the repository of the yet untested 3D models associated with this project

--beacon code : the code for the arduino nanos running the beacons. v4 is currently deployed
+-beacon code : the code for the arduino nanos running the beacons.

 	the current version is v4

+	previous incarnations included with comments to their specefics

--beacon coordinator code : code for the beacon coordinator xbee .currently turns on beacon by pot input not web input :-I
+-beacon coordinator code : code for the beacon coordinator esp32 and xbee. currently turns on beacon through web input

 	the current version is v2

+	previous incarnations included with comments to their specefics

 -diagrams : high resolution wiring diagrams from the paper